foilofbob/go-dm-api/README.md

 We're using [air](https://github.com/air-verse/air) for hot reloading, run the app with: `mise run`

+Or don't: `go run main.go`

-Exercise it with curl: `curl http://localhost:8090/note/1`
+Exercise it with curl: `curl http://localhost:8090/note/1` (or `curl.exe http://localhost:8090/note/1` on Windows)